9 Neurotransmitter Synthesis and Storage

 Glutamate is an amino acid transmitter and is the primary excitatory neurotransmitter in the brain.
 In the presynaptic terminal, glutamine is converted into glutamate via the enzyme glutaminase, which is the rate-limiting step in the synthesis pathway.
 Glutamate is packaged into vesicles for storage via the vesicular glutamate transporter.

 Figure 9.3.
-Glutamate is synthesized from glutamine by glutaminase, the rate-limiting step in the pathway.
-Glutamate is then packaged into vesicles by vesicular glutamate transporter.
-‘Glutamate Synthesis’ by Casey Henley is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.
+Glutamate synthesis and storage.
+Glutaminase converts glutamine into glutamate, the rate-limiting step in the pathway.
+Glutamate is packaged into vesicles by the vesicular glutamate transporter (VGLUT).
+‘Glutamate Synthesis’ by Casey L. Henley (CC-BY-NC-SA).
+View detailed alternative text.

 GABA